mkner/arduino-device-controller-design/WK 2/seven_segment_display/readme.md

   Note: pins set for common anode type (not common cathode)

-  Also see the short video in the project directory
+  There is also a short video of the project in operation in this directory

 <p align="center">
   <img src="seg7test.jpg" width="450" alt="board layout">